andrentaz/infrastructure-and-ops-superstream-observability/2022-04-20/README.md

 Liz: I think the key thing is to think about the, the set of people who should be allowed to manipulate eBPF tooling.
 They're the same people who should be allowed to install a new kernel, you know, that that is a seriously privileged operation.

 Now, there is a thing called unprivileged eBPF and cutting a long story short.
-I think the Now, is that unprivileged eBPF was pretty much a mistake and should be turned off.
-Not all distros today.
-Have unprivileged eBPF disabled.
+I think that unprivileged eBPF was pretty much a mistake and should be turned off, not all distros today, have unprivileged eBPF disabled.
 So I would recommend turning that Knob Off on your kernel.
 Even if you're not using BPF, it's a bad idea to allow unprivileged eBPF.

 ### Question 2